Morrison Hotel (Chicago): Location, structures, and ownership

-1933 Postcard depicting the Morrison along with the Sherman House Hotel (demolished 1973) and the Great Northern Hotel (demolished 1940).
+1933 postcard depicting the Morrison along with the Sherman House Hotel (demolished 1973) and the Great Northern Hotel (demolished 1940).

 1912 postcard of the Hotel Morrison.

 Restaurants, nightclubs, ballroom, and other venues

-The same year that the second structure opened its door, John S. Wilson opened the Boston Oyster House restaurant in its basement.
-This restaurant would carry over into the third hotel structure, and was a long-operating and famous midwestern seafood establishment.
+The same year that the second structure opened, John S. Wilson opened the Boston Oyster House restaurant in its basement.
+This restaurant carried over into the third hotel structure and was a long-operating midwestern seafood establishment.

 The Terrace Casino (one of the skyscraper hotel's main nightlife venues) opened its doors in 1936 with a performance by Sophie Tucker and was an important Big Band venue; the Carousel in the Sky was the world's highest nightclub; the Jockey Club on the first floor was the site of protests by the National Association for the Advancement of Colored People that forced removal of its black jockey statues.

 Notable events

 Amid the flagpole sitting fad of the 1920s, Joe "Hold 'Em" Powers spent a world record 16 days on the hotel flagpole in 1927 (during which time he lost six teeth when wind blew him into cables).
 In 1931, the Air Line Pilots Association held its founding meeting in the hotel's ballroom.
 In June 1937, the hotel served as the location in which the Chicago Herald-Examiner kept the notorious murderer Robert Irwin sequestered while negotiating terms of his surrender to authorities in Manhattan.
-The Morrison Hotel would also host the second ever NBA draft via the 1948 BAA draft (the BAA (Basketball Association of America) being a predecessor of the modern-day NBA through merger with the National Basketball League) on May 10, 1948 after previously hosting their first draft at the Leland Hotel in Detroit, Michigan.
+The Morrison Hotel would also host the second ever NBA draft via the 1948 BAA draft (the BAA ((Basketball Association of America)) being a predecessor of the modern-day NBA through merger with the National Basketball League) on May 10, 1948 after previously hosting their first draft at the Leland Hotel in Detroit, Michigan.